Skip to content

 Your obliques will have to resist getting pulled into lateral flexion and the core muscles will be working to keep your torso relatively squared up forward.
 Suitcase deadlifts can be great for anti-lateral flexion training.

-Plus, you can typically load suitcase deadlifts heavier than other core-only exercises so they can also be great for overloading the core muscles in a strategic means.
+Plus, you can typically load suitcase deadlifts heavier than other core-only exercises so they can also be great for overloading the core muscles strategically.

 On top of the suitcase deadlift’s core strength benefit, they can also create some real-world carryover.
 Note, every exercise can have a functional and real-world carryover depending on the lens you’re looking through when performing your exercises.